 Clothing – Shorts are worn in town as well as the beach during the day, it is advisable to also wear sunhats and sunscreen.
 In the evenings, light sweaters and jackets may be occasionally needed in the winter.
 Dinner is usually not formal, most restaurants accept dress shorts while others require pants with a collared shirt for gentlemen and dress slacks or dresses for the ladies.

 Customs and Immigration – Duty free goods that may be brought in to the Islands include: 50 cigars, 200 cigarettes, 1.136 liters of spirits or wine and perfume for personal use.

 There are no restrictions for travellers on the import of cameras, film or sports equipment, except spear guns and Hawaiian slings.

 To bring in firearms of any type (including spear guns and Hawaiian slings), you must have written approval from the Commissioner of Police.
 Controlled drugs and pornography are illegal.

-Effective January 8, 2007 all US Citizens traveling by air to the Turks & Caicos Islands will be required by the US Government to have a valid US passport.
-Cruise ship passengers have until June 1, 2009 to meet the requirement.
-Visitors from other countries do require passports, but no visas are necessary except from countries of the former Eastern Bloc.
+All visitors traveling to the Turks & Caicos Islands must have a valid passport.
+Visas are necessary from some countries of the former Eastern Bloc.
 They are advised to contact the nearest British Consulate Office.